-Roads Maritime and Services (RMS) requires a learner driver to have the equivalent of 120 hours supervised training before presenting the driving test.
-These sessions must be recorded in an official log book you keep for the purpose.
+The Roads, Maritime and Services (RMS) requires a learner driver to have the equivalent of 120 hours supervised training before becoming eligible to attempt the driving test.
+These sessions must be recorded in an official log book, a learner driver keeps for the purpose.

-Unfortunately some learners tried to crook the system and the government had to introduce controls.
-It would be a total disaster if you did your 120 hours, and could not qualify because of a technicality.
-This article explains how to avoid this happening to you.
+Unfortunately, some learners tried to crook the system resulting in the government introducing control on the system.
+It would be a total disaster if you did your 120 hours, and could not qualify because of a technicality, continue reading to learn how to avoid this happening to you.

 The Value of Supervised Driver Training

 Research shows that supervised learner drivers have far fewer road accidents than unsupervised ones.
 This is especially so when they sign up with a driving school approved by the NSW government.

 However, their crash rate increases suddenly after they get their permanent licence and start driving solo.
 The 120-hour plan hopes to reduce this through a lengthy program of supervised driving lessons, including at least 20 hours of night driving.

 RMS only accepts two ways to prove your learner driving experience.
 These two recording methods are

 - A paper log book they give you when they award your learner license.

 - One of the three RMS-approved digital phone apps.